kiteen/odin-recipes/README.md

 # odin-recipes
-This project is a basic HTML website that features historical recipes for liquid refreshments from libraries and archives around the world.
-Developing this project gave me the opportunity to put knowledge of Git Basics and HTML Foundations (especially working with links, images, and lists) into action.
+This project is a basic HTML website that features historical recipes from archives around the world.
+Developing this project gave me the opportunity to put knowledge of Git Basics and HTML Foundations (especially links, images, and lists) into action.